The 12 lessons in the Key Driver Training (KDT) programme are designed to:

 - cover some of the most important skills and behaviours (driving habits) that a learner driver must have.

 - guide your progress; and

-- highlight the contribution the Approved Driving Instructor (ADI) and Sponsor (person who accompanies you while you are practising) make to this process.
+- highlight the contribution the Trained Driving Instructor (TDI) and Sponsor (person who accompanies you while you are practising) make to this process.